 The phrase “less is more” is a double-edged sword in customer support.
-In one sense, more support tickets means more customers, which could mean more growth.
-On the other hand, the less support tickets you receive over time shows that perhaps your team is making massive improvements to your product and systems, thus there are less queries.
+In one sense, more support tickets mean more customers, which could mean more growth.
+On the other hand, the fewer support tickets you receive over time shows that perhaps your team is making massive improvements to your product and systems, thus there are fewer queries.

 At an early stage of a company, support tickets are an essential part of understanding issues with the product.
 As time goes on, you expect improvements to reduce this volume.
 Unfortunately, that’s not always the case.
 With eDesk, our customers monitor incoming messages versus outgoing messages, active tickets and new tickets.

 These figures can tell you a number of things:

 - Whether you need more or fewer employees on your support team

 - If your ticket volume is decreasing over time as you sort out issues

 Never focus on this metric alone, as judging the volume of tickets might not give you an accurate reflection of the number of conversations you are having with customers.
 Some may be faulty, while others may have been redirected to another team in the first place.

 Arguably one of the more important metrics for customer support teams to analyze is the average time it takes to respond to customers.

 According to a recent study conducted by SuperOffice, the average response time is between 15 and 17 hours—and thanks to our increasingly mobile-first world, that time is getting more competitive year after year.

 Oftentimes a support ticket will be the first time a customer communicates with a member of staff—and yet, out of 500 companies surveyed by SuperOffice, 41 percent did not respond to customer service emails at all.
 Furthermore, these companies failed to send automated responses once the ticket was received.